severeum/go-severeum/cmd/clef/README.md

 * The signer binary also communicates with whatever process that invoked the binary, via stdin/stdout.
   * This channel is considered 'trusted'.
 Over this channel, approvals and passwords are communicated.

-The general flow for signing a transaction using e.g. ssev is as follows:
+The general flow for signing a transaction using e.g. seth is as follows:
 ![image](sign_flow.png)

-In this case, `ssev` would be started with `--externalsigner=http://localhost:8550` and would relay requests to `sev.sendTransaction`.
+In this case, `seth` would be started with `--externalsigner=http://localhost:8550` and would relay requests to `eth.sendTransaction`.

 ## TODOs